LuxuriousGenius/SKILLLAB_PROR-2026-SENTRI/README.md

 A "usable" version of SafeDrive System is defined by its ability to operate as a passive, non-distracting co-pilot that provides high-confidence alerts.
 To meet this standard, the system must achieve:

-- **Glanceable UI:** The output must be color-coded (Green/Yellow/Red) so the driver can understand the safety status in under 0.5 seconds without taking their eyes off the road for too long.
+- **Glanceable UI:** The output must be visible and legible (user friendly) to the user.
 - **Zero-Latency Intervention:** The time between a sensor detecting a threshold breach (like a sudden 2G impact or a gas spike) and the visual alert appearing must be less than 200ms.
 - **Zero-Touch Operation:** Once the vehicle starts, the system must initialize and begin monitoring automatically without requiring any manual calibration or user input.

 ## 4.2 Minimum Usable Version

-The Minimum Usable Version (MVP) is the smallest functional iteration that demonstrates "Multi-Domain Sensor Fusion."
+The Minimum Usable Version (MUP) is the smallest functional iteration that demonstrates "Multi-Domain Sensor Fusion."
 This includes:

-- **Core Hardware:** Raspberry Pi 4B integrated with the MQ135 (via voltage divider) and the MPU6050.
+- **Core Hardware:** Raspberry Pi 4B integrated with the MQ135 (via voltage divider), DHT11 and MPU6050.
-- **Primary Logic:** A single Python script that reads the Digital Output of the gas sensor and the Acceleration Magnitude of the MPU6050.
+- **Primary Logic:** A single Python script that reads the Digital Output of the gas sensor, temperature sensor and the Acceleration Magnitude of the MPU6050.
-- **Basic Alert System:** A terminal-based or simple HTML dashboard that toggles between "Safe" and "Warning" based on those two inputs.
+- **Basic Alert System:** A terminal-based or simple HTML dashboard that toggles between "Safe" and "Warning" based on those three inputs.
 - **Power Stability:** The system must be able to run off a standard 5V USB car charger/power bank without crashing.

 ## 4.3 Stretch Features